What hiring managers actually look for

 1

-Quota attainment is the headline Managers scan for percentage of quota hit before reading anything else.
-If you consistently exceeded 100%, that number should appear within the first three lines of your resume.
+Quota attainment is the headline Managers scan for the percent of sales target you hit before reading anything else.
+If you regularly beat your monthly goal, that number should appear within the first three lines of your resume.

 -